hindahhmed/IntroToIM/Midterm.md

 *Design Desicions*

-- The background of the opening page is baby pink, and there is a photo of a
+- The background of the opening page is baby pink, and there is a picture of an ice cream truck.
+The ice cream truck was placed in order to fit the theme of the game.

+- The background music, which plays throughout the entire duraring of the game, is a clip of an ice cream truck video I found on YouTube.
+A converter was utilized in order to turn the clip from a video to an MP3 clip.
+Link to clip [https://www.youtube.com/watch?v=SPWFlPfuDgo]

+- When a player catches a scoop, a licking sound is played.
+The sound was added in order to make the game more interactive and immerse the player in the game more.

+- A score count was added in order to help the player keep track of their progress.

+# *Challenges & Solutions* #